 THE ADVANCED PRE-WORKOUT DRINK TO GIVE YOU THE EDGE

-Our advanced “pre-workout” drink gives your mind and body a boost before training, racing, or competing.
+Our no-nonsense “pre-workout” gives your mind and body a boost before training, racing, or competing.

 Unlike many other formulas on the market every ingredient in EDGE has the backing of numerous sports performance studies and you’ll find them here in the correct inclusions to really help you realise your potential**.

-The result is a well-dosed formula of ingredients that really work so you can beat the competition, your personal best, or your coach’s expectations without feeling jittery or crashing later in the day.
+For use in the gym, or any other intense physical training or competition, our well-dosed ingredients work together so you can beat the rest, your personal best, or your coach’s expectations without feeling jittery or crashing later in the day.

 Go on, give yourself the EDGE.